CODE OF STUDENT CONDUCT AND SOCIAL RESPONSIBILITY

-School Exams, Provincial Exams, and Other Forms of Assessment
+School Exams, Provincial Assessments, and Other Forms of Assessment

-Student vehicles must be parked in the designated student parking area in the north portion of the parking lot.
-There is no fee for this service.
-Failure to drive with due care and attention on or around school property will result in the denial of further parking privileges, and may also involve the police.
-Cars parked in fire lanes or other prohibited areas may be towed at the owner’s expense.
-Skateboards are not to be used on school property for obvious safety reasons.
+For the 2020-21 school year there is no designated student parking area.
+Failure to drive or ride with due care and attention on or around school property may result in the involvement of the police.
+Cars parked in fire lanes, prohibited areas or on school property other than designated parking stalls may be towed at the owner’s expense.

 Emergency Alarms and Drills

 Students must be prepared to vacate the building whenever an alarm is sounded.
 It is always important to stay calm and follow the instructions of any staff member.
-The emergency procedures for fire and earthquake will be explained in your homeroom and posted in each classroom.
+The emergency procedures for fire, earthquake and lockdown will be explained in your homeroom and posted in each classroom.

 During heavy snowfall, schools will remain open unless declared otherwise.
 Please refer to the NVSD website by 7:00 am, or listen to local radio broadcasts for school closure messages.
 When school remains in session and traffic is compromised by snow, students are encouraged to walk to school.
 If driven to school, students should be dropped off at the nearest major intersection (e.g. Capilano and Edgewood) to reduce traffic congestion near the school.

 Lockers are the property of North Vancouver School District #44.
-The school administration reserves the right to administer a damage-to-locker fine ($15) and/or to revoke locker privileges for neglect or abuse of the locker.
+The school administration reserves the right to administer a damage-to-locker fine ($15) and/or revoke locker privileges for neglect or abuse of the locker.
 As well, the administration reserves the right to gain access to the locker at any time.
-Students are assigned lockers through their homerooms at the beginning of the school year, and must retain their assigned locker unless they receive permission to change lockers.
+All Grade 8 students will be given a lock on the first day of school.
+Returning Grade 9-12 students already have a lock that was retained by them at the end of the prior year.
+All students will need to register their lock and locker details in the On-Line Locker Management System (further details will be available in September for accessing this system).
 Students are responsible for the cleanliness and orderliness of their lockers - inside and outside.
 P.E. lockers are available for day use only, and students must purchase their own locks for this purpose.
 All lockers must be secured at all times.
 The school administration and staff are not responsible or liable for lost or stolen articles.

 Students are assigned textbooks by their subject teacher, who will keep a record of serial numbers.
 Students must return their book in good condition upon the request of the teacher or at the conclusion of the course.
 There is no rental charge; however, a student who loses or damages a textbook will be assessed a replacement or damage fee.
 Refunds will be issued if lost textbooks are found and returned to the Administrative Assistant.

-For information regarding possible review of a particular action taken by the school or district, please visit the NVSD website ( www.sd44.ca ).
-Review information can be found under Administration/Policies and Procedures/900 Series, Board Bylaws/Bylaw 906.
+For information regarding possible review of a particular action taken by the school or district, please visit the NVSD website www.sd44.ca .
+Review information can be found under Board of Education/Policies and Procedures/900 Series, Board Bylaws/Bylaw 906.